LucianRadulescu/UKCrimeDataWithSpark/README.md

-#Spark Assessment
+# Spark Assessment
 ================

-##About
+## About
 -----

-This project is an application that parses UK Crime Data files and provides the user with an interface to extract information from these files.
+This application parses UK Crime Data files and provides the user with an interface to extract information from these files.

-##Setup
+## Setup
 -----
 The application is packaged with sbt-assembly in a fat jar file: